Hawaii Wedding Ceremony Locations

-Unfortunately, hotels for weddings are very expensive and many require that you use their list of "approved" vendors which almost always means higher prices so the hotel can get their "cut" from each vendor.
-Many hotels also charge you a hefty fee if you don't use their "approved" vendors making it impossible to hire a non-approved professional.
+Yes, hotels weddings are expensive and many require that you use their list of "approved" vendors which almost always means higher prices so the hotel can get their "kickback" from each vendor.
+Many hotels also charge you a prohibitively hefty fee if you don't use their "approved" vendors.

-If you must have a hotel, you contact them directly or you can hire the services of our event planner/coordinator to help you with this.
+If you must use a hotel, you contact them directly or you can hire the services of our event planner/coordinator to help you with this.

 There are commercial locations and residential homes which are commonly referred to as "private estates".
-Sites fees have gotten almost equal to hotel site fees, $1000 to $2000 to stand on their grass in addition to catering and other fees.
-It's not bad, it's just the way it is.
+Sites fees have gotten almost equal to hotel site fees.

 If you are renting a vacation rental, check with the rental agent before to make sure you can have a reception and any rules or conditions which may apply regarding your wedding.